 While there are many causes, brain hypoxia cases are most often a result of medical negligence and traumatic injuries.
 Medical negligence can occur during or after surgery, during prenatal care or delivery of the baby, or during the prescription stage.
 A common example of medical negligence is anesthesia errors.

-An anesthesiologist’s main responsibility is to monitor a patient’s health during surgery, and to ensure that the patient is responding the way he or she should be.
-If an anesthesiologist is not properly monitoring a patient’s blood flow to the brain during or after surgery, and fails to notice that the patient is receiving inadequate oxygen, he or she can be held liable for the medical negligence.
+An anesthesiologist’s main responsibility is to monitor a patient’s health during surgery and to ensure that the patient is responding the way he or she should be.
+If an anesthesiologist is not properly monitoring a patient’s blood flow to the brain during or after surgery and fails to notice that the patient is receiving inadequate oxygen, he or she can be held liable for medical negligence.

 Because the repercussions for the patient are so serious, cases of medical negligence can involve compensation for economic losses such as medical bills, as well as pain and suffering damages.

-At Buchanan Firm, we understand how serious and distressing the effects of brain hypoxia can be on the victim and the victim’s family, and we want to make sure you are supported with care and compassion, as much as aggressive advocacy.
-With the expertise and resources of our on-staff medical team and attorneys, we can help you with your long-term recovery and receiving the maximum compensation for your injury.
+At Buchanan Firm, our Michigan med mal lawyers understand how serious and distressing the effects of brain hypoxia can be on the victim and the victim’s family, and we want to make sure you are supported with care and compassion, as much as aggressive advocacy.
+With the expertise and resources of our on-staff medical team and attorneys, we can help you with your long-term recovery and receive the maximum compensation for your injury.
 For a free consultation and immediate answers, call Buchanan Firm at (800) 272 – 4080.